gridsuite/.github/README.md

-# ✨ _Special_ ✨ repository
+# .github
-Contains default files for repositories and profile readme.
+This repository contains GitHub-specific configurations for the Gridsuite organization.